 - Verify household members and continue

-- Select Alternative calculation for year of marriage (8962, Part V) and complete the applicable boxes using the information you determined in Step 2.
+- Select Alternative calculation for year of marriage (8962, Part V) and complete the applicable boxes using the information you determined above.